 Antoinette Martinez is a bilingual (Spanish) Licensed Professional Counselor (Texas License #71350) and board approved Supervisor who has experience working with children, teens, and adults.
-Antoinette is in network with Aetna, BCBS, Cigna, Molina, Optum, UMR, and United Healthcare.
+Antoinette is in network with Aetna, Cigna, Molina Marketplace, Optum, UMR, and United Healthcare.
 Antoinette is a certified Tricare provider.

 Antoinette earned her Bachelor’s degree in Psychology from Our Lady of the Lake University in San Antonio, TX.
 She graduated with her Master’s degree in Counseling from the University of North Texas (UNT).